Complaints about us

 - implemented polices or procedures which should be changed please contact us.

-You can give us feedback at any time by phoning the Commission's officer you were dealing with, the Director of Investigations, or emailing email@example.com.
+You can give us feedback at any time by phoning the Commission's officer you were dealing with, the Deputy Commissioner, or emailing email@example.com.
 At the end of the handling of a matter, complainants and respondents will often be asked to give us feedback in a survey we send out.

 We take any complaint about our service, conduct and regulatory obligations seriously.
 Obviously, we would also like to hear from you if you are happy with the service you’ve been given by the Commission.
 Feedback and complaints are an opportunity for us to improve our business processes.
 If you want to read more about our performance standards see our performance reports.